 Lake Chad

-The 590 mile long Chari River is now the source of 90% of the waters that make up Lake Chad.
-Previously the Chari had made an important contribution but up until the 1960s the area also benefited from monsoon rains.
-As these rains became less intense, more people turned to Lake Chad as their sole source of water not just for drinking but also for irrigation.
-Inevitably, as the population increases, more water is being taken out of the lake then is flowing into it.
-Today Lake Chad has shrunk to just one-twentieth of its size in 1963 ... and its still shrinking.
-Some predict that it could disappear within twenty years which would cause disaster for those dependant on it for their very survival.
+The Chari-Logone River system, which originates in the Central African Republic, provides over 90% of the lake's inflow.
+Previously, the Chari had made an important contribution, but up until the 1960s the area also benefited from monsoon rains.
+As these rains became less intense, more people turned to Lake Chad as their sole source of water, not just for drinking but also for irrigation.
+Inevitably, as the population increases, more water is being taken out of the lake than is flowing into it.
+Today Lake Chad has shrunk to just one-twentieth of its size in 1963 ... and it's still shrinking.
+Former fishermen now find that the lake has receded so far from their villages that they have turned to farming as an alternative way of sustenance (fortunately the receded lake bed has proved to be a fertile ground for growing crops such as corn, rice and cowpea; a grain that contain 25% protein, and several vitamins and minerals and grows well in semi-arid areas.)
+Some predict that it could disappear within twenty years, which would cause disaster for those dependent on it for their very survival.

 Lake Chad